Berkeley Law Notary Services

 SCHEDULE A notary appointment

 Berkeley Law has three employees with active notary public commissions who volunteer this service at no charge to law school faculty, students, and staff.
-Only professional documents are accepted.
+Only professional documents which directly relate to the business of Berkeley Law will be notarized.

 Prior to setting an appointment with Berkeley Law Notary Services, please:

-- ensure that all signatories to the document(s) are present with a valid picture ID.
+- Ensure that all signatories to the document(s) are present and can produce a valid picture ID.

 ACCEPTABLE IDENTIFICATION DOCUMENTS